aaronshaver/driver-destination-optimizer/README.md

 * I chose Python because it's the language I typically use for live DS/A code screens (since it's terse, expressive, and readable with low boilerplate), and it works fine for small projects too.
-I could have done Java just as easily and maybe it would have been nice to do Stream API stuff where Suitability could have been a small block of .filter()s and .map()s and we could use .parallelStream() for high performance but maybe overkill for a small project.
+I could have done Java just as easily.
+Maybe it would have been nice to do Stream API stuff where Suitability calculation could have been a small block of .filter()s and .map()s and we could use .parallelStream() for high performance.
+But that'd likely be overkill for a small project.
-* Exercise document said "You do not need to worry about malformed input" so I didn't bother with a lot of error handling, but normally I'd enumerate all the error conditions I could think of -- empty files, check for Driver and Destination being well-formed (i.e. don't trust inputs) and check for zero
+* The exercise document said "You do not need to worry about malformed input" so I didn't bother with a lot of error handling, but normally I'd enumerate all the error conditions I could think of -- empty files, check for Driver and Destination being well-formed (i.e. don't trust inputs) and check for zero